bcoe/karait/README.markdown

 Atomic Operations
 -----------------
-An optional *visibility_timeout* can be set to allow for atomic operations on the same queue:
+An optional *visibility_timeout* can be set to allow for atomic operations on the same queue.
+Setting a *visiblity_timeout* will prevent other reads for the duration of the timeout in seconds:

 ```ruby
 require 'karait'